 Gucci America Inc., the maker of luxury clothing and accessories, told a federal judge that Guess?
-Inc. (GES)’s products infringe Gucci’s trademarked designs.
+Inc. (GES:US)’s products infringe Gucci’s trademarked designs.

 U.S. District Judge Shira Scheindlin today began conducting a trial without a jury on Gucci’s infringement claim in Manhattan.